 What do you think needs to happen for there to be more female entrepreneurs?

 Following on from the last point, I think models and attitudes in businesses needs to change, especially around family life.
 I think there is a feeling of guilt if women work too much after having children and this needs to be relinquished.
-Stop feeling guilty, send your kids to nurseries, it does them good to socialize for a little while from an early age.
+Stop feeling guilty, send your kids to nurseries, it does them good to socialise for a little while from an early age.
 Take your fifteen hours a week free childcare.
 So many families I know do not use this facility thinking that they have to spend every hour they can with their children, especially in their first few years and it’s just not the case – it’s about having quality time not always quantity.
 This is a subject I am hugely passionate about, I still work and mentor at Lancaster University Business School and am working specifically with young women who want to be business leaders.

-Discover more about Professional Help
+Discover more about Professional Help (external link)

 Read more in our female founder series: